tosdr/tosback-versions/MRichard333/Privacy Policy.md

 You take the entire legal responsibility for your actions and post.

 You are responsible for the personal information that you send or/and publish publicly.

 Our service comes "as is" and is still in development.

 But stay assured that we value your privacy & security and are doing our best to offer you premium security and experience.

 Transactions and sensitive data are handled by reputed companies like Paypal.

 ![](https://mrichard333.com/MRichard333.com.png)

-##### "I have read and agree to the terms" is the biggest lie on the web, At MRichard333 we have choices to make a _**Simple and Clear**_ ToS!
+##### "I have read and agree to the terms" is the biggest lie on the web, At MRichard333 we have chooses to make a _**Simple and Clear**_ ToS!

-#####

 Your privacy is very important to us.
-Data are anonymized and local data are shredded on a regular basis.
+Data are anonymized and useless data are shredded on a regular basis.

 **Terms of Service**